LivePersonInc/faas-client-jdk/README.md

 </p>
 </details>

-## Exception handling
+## Exception Handling

-LivePerson Functions can raise different kind of exceptions.
-General exceptions are wrapped in a `FaaSException`.
+LivePerson Functions can raise different types of exceptions.
+These exceptions are generally wrapped in a `FaaSException`.

-`FaaSDetailedException`s occur when the request has been rejected by the service.
-For instance if the UUID of the lambda for invocation request does not exist.
-In order to get more details we recommend using the `getFaaSError` method.
-For a list of all error codes see [here](https://developers.liveperson.com/liveperson-functions-external-invocations-error-codes.html).
+* **`FaaSDetailedException`**: This occurs when the request is rejected by the service, such as when the UUID of the lambda in the invocation request does not exist.
+To get more details, we recommend using the `getFaaSError` method.
+For a list of all error codes, see [here](https://developers.liveperson.com/liveperson-functions-external-invocations-error-codes.html).

+### For V1 Platform

-`FaaSLambdaException` inherits from `FaaSDetailedException`.
-It is only raised during invocations, if the error is caused by the implementation of the lambda itself.
-For instance if the lambda returns an error on purpose or the lambda has a timeout.
-We recommend to monitor all the exceptions by using `e.printStackTrace()`, as this provides way more details then the error message alone.
-Alerting should only be done for `FaaSException`s or `FaaSDetailedException`.
+* **`FaaSLambdaException`** inherits from `FaaSDetailedExceptionV1`.
+It is thrown during invocations if the error is caused by the implementation of the lambda itself (e.g., the lambda returns an error on purpose or has a timeout).
+* We recommend monitoring all exceptions using `e.printStackTrace()` since it provides much more detail than the error message alone.
+* Alerting should only be set up for `FaaSException` or `FaaSDetailedExceptionV1`.

+### For V2 Platform

+* **`FaaSFunctionException`** inherits from `FaaSDetailedException`.
+It is thrown during invocations if the error is caused by the function implementation itself (e.g., the function returns an error on purpose or has a timeout).
+* Similarly, monitor all exceptions using `e.printStackTrace()` to capture more details.
+* Alerting should only be set up for `FaaSException` or `FaaSDetailedException`.

+### Key Changes in V2

+* The error response object structure has changed.
+  * **ErrorCode** is now represented as **code**.
+  * **errorMessage** is now **message**.

 ```java
 try {